simonsmh/notocjk/README.md

 #### NotoSansCJK (Nougat)

-Add NotoSansCJK for Nougat devices.
+NotoSansCJK full weight patch for Nougat devices.

 NOTICE:
-You should use Magisk manager v4.2+ to install this module.
+You should use latest Magisk manager to install this module.

+Resent fixes:
+Add DroidSansFallback.ttf (Full) which is missing in Oxygen OS.

 #### Credit & Support